JDMukiibs/pokedexcli/README.md

 ## Upcoming Features:

-- **Cycling Through Commands**: Support for the "up" arrow to cycle through previous commands.
-Being a developer, I found myself hitting that key but it was not cycling 😆 so I'll try to add this first.
+- [x] **Cycling Through Commands**: Support for the "up" arrow to cycle through previous commands.
+Being a developer, I found myself hitting that key but it was not cycling 😆.
+This has been added so happy cycling instead of typing the command again
-- **Progress Saving**: Persist a user's Pokedex to their computer so they can save progress between sessions
+- [ ] **Progress Saving**: Persist a user's Pokedex to their computer so they can save progress between sessions
-- **More Test Coverage**: Simply put, it's just for me to practice more with writing tests in Go.
+- [ ] **More Test Coverage**: Simply put, it's just for me to practice more with writing tests in Go.
 It's really low priority-ish for me though for now